Kill It and Leave This Town: Production

 The film took fourteen years to animate.
 Wilczyński had originally intended Kill It and Leave This Town to be a short film, however eventually ended up deciding to make it his feature debut.
 The film was made for Wilczyński to symbolically say goodbye to his family who had died.
 At the film's premiere at the 70th Berlin International Film Festival, Wilczyński said "In a short time, people who were important to me passed away.
 I did not have time to say goodbye to them, I do it with my animation."
 He also added; "I don't believe in death, they didn't die, but they live in my imagination."

 Release

 The film premiered at the 70th Berlin International Film Festival on 22 February 2020, and was delayed from theatrical releases due to the impact of the COVID-19 pandemic on cinema.
 It was released in theatres in Poland on 5 March 2021, and grossed $183,771.

 The film received generally positive reviews from critics, and received several accolades.
+Kill It and Leave This Town has an approval rating of 93% on review aggregator website Rotten Tomatoes, based on 14 reviews, and an average rating of 7.6/10.
 On Metacritic, the film has a score of 69 out of 100 based on 8 critics, indicating "generally favorable reviews".